mateusrc-dev/healthy-tasks/README.md

 ➡️ There will be a page where all the activities that are public will be located, and the user will be able to interact, like, favorite, find out more about how to take care of their physical and mental health, based on the activities made available by professionals to other users, and you can also access the profiles of other professionals and users who will have information about them as they make it available 🚀

-➡️ There will be a profile page where the user can change information in their profile such as complaints, add which professionals they support, they can choose an activity that helped them the most and leave it available on their profile, they can change their profile to public or private (if is private, and if you have public activities, information such as name, photo, will be anonymous - credits to Manu 😍), you can choose whether or not to display your statistics of completed activities (these statistics screen will have a "strength 💪" button which users can click to motivate) 💪
+➡️ There will be a profile page where the user can change information in their profile such as complaints, add which professionals they support, they can choose an activity that helped them the most and leave it available on their profile, they can change their profile to public or private (if is private, and if you have public activities, information such as name, will be anonymous), you can choose whether or not to display your completed activity statistics (these statistics screen will have a "strength 💪" button that users can click to motivate) 💪

 ➡️ There will be a page where the user can view all their activities, those that have been completed, those that have not yet been completed, those that have not been completed within the deadline established by the professional, feedback can be given to the user if it is going well, more or less, or if you need to improve by calculating the percentage of activities being completed within the deadline (and here you can have a message depending on whether the percentage is above 50% or below 50%) ✔️